MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-apt.md

 - Ubuntu 20.04 (Focal Fossa) and 20.10 (Groovy Gorilla) include an `azure-cli` package with version `2.0.81` provided by the `universe` repository.
 This package is outdated and not recommended.
 If this package is installed, remove the package before continuing by running the command `sudo apt remove azure-cli -y && sudo apt autoremove -y`.
 See [Ubuntu package management](https://ubuntu.com/server/docs/package-management) or [ask ubuntu](https://askubuntu.com/search?q=apt+autoremove) for more information on `apt remove`.

-- The `azure-cli` package supports ARM64 architecture from `2.46.0`.
+- The `azure-cli` package supports ARM64 architecture from CLI version [2.46.0](release-notes-azure-cli.md#march-07-2023).

 ## Install Azure CLI